anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

                        "Domain" components
 ~~~~
 {: #uc2figure title='Architecture overview using registrar-agent' artwork-align="left"}

-For authentication to the domain registrar, the registrar-agent uses its LDevID(RegAgt).
-The provisioning of the registrar-agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
-It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
-This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
-Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.
-This allows the registrar to detect registrar-agents based on the issuing CA.

 The following list describes the components in a (customer) site domain: